ezackr/defects4jprefix/README.md

 # Defects4JPrefix

 This project generates test prefixes for each bug in [Defects4J](https://github.com/rjust/defects4j).
-A test prefix is defined as the non-assertion statements in a test case that setup a program state to be evaluated.
+A test prefix is defined as the non-assertion statements in a test case that set up a program state to be evaluated.
 For example:

 ```java
 public class MyClassTest {